Stephen Kearse - Liquid Snakes

 What if toxic pollutants traveled up the socioeconomic ladder rather than down it?
 A Black biochemist provides an answer in this wildly original novel of pollution, poison, and dark pleasure.

 A Cappella Books and the Auburn Avenue Research Library and Museum welcome entertainment critic, journalist, and author Stephen Kearse for a discussion of his latest novel, "Liquid Snakes."
+The author will appear in conversation with cultural producer and media strategist, Floyd Hall.

 This event is free and open to the public.
 Copies of "Liquid Snakes" will be available at the venue.